MarkPearlCoZa/Blog_General/_posts/2016-10-01-Previous-Talks-Ive-Given.md

 I've had the opportunity to speak in the following cities around the world...

+- South Jordan, Utah, USA
+- Auckland, New Zealand
 - Cape Town, South Africa
 - Durban, South Africa
 - Johannesburg, South Africa
-- South Jordan, Utah, USA

 ## Conferences / Events I've spoken at...

+### 2016

+- [MYOB Brown Bag](https://www.youtube.com/watch?v=0Y0ge-d2KsQ) Auckland: topic "Getting the best of everyone into all the code"

 ### 2015